syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 N> 3.
 XHTMLValidationType.Transitional: Default validation while importing HTML file.
 N> 4.
 XHTMLValidationType.None: Validates the HTML file against XHTML format and it doesn’t perform any schema validation.

-### Customize Image Data
+### Customize image data

-Essential DocIO provides an `ImageNodeVisited` event, which is used to customize image data while importing and exporting HTML files.
+The Essential DocIO provides an `ImageNodeVisited` event, which is used to customize image data while importing and exporting HTML files.
 You can implement logic to customize the image data by using this `ImageNodeVisited` event.

-The following code example shows how to load image data based on image source path during importing HTML files.
+The following code example shows how to load image data based on image source path when importing the HTML files.

 {% tabs %}
 {% highlight c# %}